2016年1月9日 星期六

 Manna

-In the Hebrew Bible, manna is described twice: once in Exodus 16:1-36 with the full narrative surrounding it, and once again in Numbers 11:1-9as a part of a separate narrative.In the description in the Book of Exodus, manna is described as being "a fine, flake-like thing" like the frost on the ground.
+An edible substance that, according to the Bible and the Qura, God provided for the Israelites during their travels in the desert.In the Hebrew Bible, manna is described twice: once in Exodus 16:1-36 with the full narrative surrounding it, and once again in Numbers 11:1-9as a part of a separate narrative.In the description in the Book of Exodus, manna is described as being "a fine, flake-like thing" like the frost on the ground.
 Exodus adds that manna was comparable to hoarfrost in size, similarly had to be collected before it was melted by the heat of the sun, and was white like coriander seed.

 Passover

 An important, biblically derived Jewish festival.
 The Jewish people celebrate Passover as a commemoration of their liberation by God from slavery in Egypt and their freedom as a nation under the leadership of Moses.
 It commemorates the story of the Exodus as described in the Hebrew Bible especially in the Book of Exodus, in which the Israelites were freed from slavery in Egypt.
-According to standard biblical chronology, this event would have taken place at about 1300 BCE
+According to standard biblical chronology, this event would have taken place at about 1300 BCETen Commandment

 The Ten Commandments, also known as the Decalogue, are a set of commandments which the Bible describes as having been given to the Israelites by God at biblical Mount Sinai.
 The Ten Commandments are listed twice in the Hebrew Bible, first at Exodus 20:1–17, and then at Deuteronomy 5:4–21.
 Both versions state that God inscribed them on two stone tablets, which he gave to Moses.
-According to New Testament writers, the Ten Commandments are clearly attributed to Moses (Mark 7:10, see also John 7:19).
+According to New Testament writers, the Ten Commandments are clearly attributed to Moses (Mark 7:10, see also John 7:19).Modern scholarship has found likely influences in Hittite and Mesopotamian laws and treaties, but is divided over exactly when the Ten Commandments were written and who wrote them.

 The commandments include instructions to worship only God, to honour parents, and to keep the sabbath; as well as prohibitions against idolatry, blasphemy, murder, adultery, theft, dishonesty, and coveting.
 Different religious groups follow different traditions for interpreting and numbering them.